Single Supervisory Mechanism

 Why do we need European banking supervision?

-The recent financial crisis has shown how quickly and forcefully problems in the financial sector can spread, especially in a monetary union, and how such problems directly affect people across the euro area.
+The recent financial crisis has shown how quickly and forcefully problems in the financial sector can spread, especially in a monetary union, and how such problems directly affect people across Europe.

 The purpose of European banking supervision is to help rebuild trust in the European banking sector and increase the resilience of banks.